FROME FESTIVAL TREASURE HUNT

 A fixture of Frome Festival’s programme, the annual Treasure Hunt challenges you to find your way around Frome with the help of mildly devious clues.

 You do not need knowledge of Frome, just a keen eye and a sense of humour.
-All the clues are found within a reasonable distance of the town centre, some of which link to this year’s textile theme.
+All the clues are found within a reasonable distance of the town centre, some of which link to this year’s Silver Anniversary theme.
 So give it a go and enjoy an afternoon or two strolling around our wonderful town.

 Treasure Hunt Prize

-Silver Long Heart Pendant designed by goldsmith Annette Gabbedey
+Designed by goldsmith Annette Gabbedey

 Treasure Hunt 2025 – Winners Announced